ozerdur/argocdsamples/readMe.md

 - It is NOT a CI tool.
 - Does not require open connectivity between CICD systems and the k8s cluster (more secure).
 - Developer and DevOps engineer will update the Git code only
-- Wathches config repo for change and apply them (refreshes every 3 mins by default)
+- Watches config repo for change and apply them (refreshes every 3 mins by default)
 - Easy rollback
 - Easy deploy the same apps to any k8s cluster